ray-project/ray/doc/source/tune/user-guide.rst

 Tune will allocate the specified GPU and CPU from ``resources_per_trial`` to each individual trial.
 Even if the trial cannot be scheduled right now, Ray Tune will still try to start the respective placement group.
-If not enough resources are available, this will trigger :doc:`autoscaling behavior<../cluster/autoscaling>` if you're using the Ray cluster launcher.
+If not enough resources are available, this will trigger :ref:`autoscaling behavior<cluster-index>` if you're using the Ray cluster launcher.

 If your trainable function starts more remote workers, you will need to pass placement groups factory objects to request these resources.
 See the